ihdia/seamformer/README.md

 ### Preparing the Data
 To train the model dataset should be in a folder following the hierarchy:
 In case of references to datacode , it is simply a codeword for dataset name .
-For example , Sundanese Manuscripts is known as `SD`.
+For example , Sundanese Manuscripts in short form is known as `SD`.
 ```
 ├── DATASET
 │   ├── <DATASET>Train